 La Gomera is ideal year-round, but the most pleasant conditions are from October to May.
 Summer can be hot in the lowlands, but the climate remains mild at higher altitudes.

-Can you camp on the island?
+Can I camp on the island?

 Yes, there are designated campsites and free camping zones, for example in Garajonay National Park, but you need to obtain a permit.
 Wild camping outside these zones is prohibited.